ava-labs/avalanche-docs/docs/community/tutorials-contest/2022/avax-subnet-customization/README.md

 ### MetaMask Gas Configuration **!
 IMPORTANT**

-Because we've set the base fee to 60 nAvax, you may need to increase the `Max priority fee` when confirming the transaction on metamask popup.
+Because we've set the base fee to 60 nAvax, you may need to increase the `Max priority fee` when confirming the transaction on MetaMask popup.
 Otherwise the transaction may fail.

 Here is how: